jschuhmann47/jschuhmann47/README.md

   <samp>Hello there</samp>
 </p>

-I'm Juani and I'm a Software Engineering student at Universidad Tecnológica Nacional 🇦🇷
+I'm Juani and I'm a Software Engineer from Universidad Tecnológica Nacional 🇦🇷

 Passionated about free and open source and always learning new stuff :P